-For first-time cruisers as well as seasoned travelers may find it very difficult to understand how or when to tip on board a cruise.
-The guidelines for tipping vary from one cruise line to the next.
-Officially there are no really hard rules to follow when it comes to tipping but it would be wise to ask your cruise agent what the tipping policy is for the cruise line you are going on and consider the options that you can take.
+First-time cruisers and seasoned travelers may find it difficult to understand how or when to tip onboard a cruise.
+With the guidelines for tipping varying from one cruise line to the next, you have to be aware of the requirements (if any) for your cruise.
+Officially, though, there are no hard, universal rules to follow when it comes to tipping.
+Everyone needs to review their cruise line recommendations or ask your cruise travel agent what the tipping policy is.

-It is important to not however these are not mandatory.
+It is important to reiterate, however, that these are not mandatory.
 The amount of the tips is controlled by you when the account is closed.
-If you desired you could with hold the entire gratuity.
-Not something we would recommend unless you happen to have the worst experience imaginable.
-Keep in mind that part of the crews compensation is tied up in receiving these tips.
+Many people visit the guest services desk to either increase or decrease the amount being paid based on their experience.
+If you desired, you could hold back the entire gratuity.
+We would not recommend this as an option unless you have the worst experience imaginable.
+Remember tips are part of the crews’ total compensation.

-Most luxury cruise ships let you know that giving gratuities is not needed.
-The tips are sometimes built into the price of these upscale cruises.
-Sometimes it’s really quite good if you’ll award a tip for a quality service.
-Next if you have decided to wait until you are on the ship then you need to talk with the on board help desk to find out what is the standard tip that should be left and who should be tipped.
-It is standard to tip your waiter and his helper in the dining room.
-Also you want to tip the steward that cleans your room.
+Most luxury cruise ships tell you that giving cruise gratuities is unnecessary.
+These upscale cruises often include tips as part of your total cruise fare.
+Sometimes if the service is quite good, you can award an additional tip for the excellent service.
+If you have decided to wait until you are on the ship, you need to talk with the onboard help desk to find the standard tip that should be left and who should be tipped.

-Take time to plan out your tipping options because cruise lines can really drain a lot of your money if you’re not aware of how things work.
-Going on a cruise is like walking inside a floating Las Vegas casino.
-Everything inside the ship is designed to make you spend lots of money.
-It is also common to tip the person who is in charge at your dinner.
-They are usually the head waiter and you should leave them a little something.
-It is standard to tip your waiter and his helper in the dining room.
-Also you want to tip the steward that cleans your room.
+Take time to plan out your tipping options because cruise lines can drain a lot of your money if you’re unaware of how things work.
+Going on a cruise is like walking inside a floating Las Vegas casino, and everything inside the ship is designed to make you spend lots of money.